 It says our compass is pointed toward innovation.

 That our goal is sustainability.

 Norrøna has been part of expeditions to the North Pole and South Pole, Mount Everest and the Great Trango Tower in the Karakoram.
 Not in the least, Norrøna has been at the forefront of alpine style climbing in Alaska, Patagonia and Antarctica.
-Our ambassadors help push the envelope of what is possible in skiing and snowboarding, mountain biking, climbing and polar expeditions.
+Our ambassadors help push the envelope of what is possible in skiing and snowboarding, arctic surfing, mountain biking, climbing and polar expeditions.

 My great-grandfather, grandfather and father all believed that Norrøna had to create products with the best possible design, cutting-edge functionality and the highest quality.
 They believed that product development had to be driven by the bravest among us; those who dare to think new; those who take on extreme adventures.

 We still do.